alliecatowo/zmk-sofle/DONGLE_SETUP_CLEAN.md

 # AllieCatKeeb Dongle Setup

-Clean and simple setup for ZMK dongle mode with OLED display.
+Clean and simple setup for ZMK dongle mode with OLED display using GitHub Actions.

 ## Quick Start